-Soak up the incredible scenery as you travel through the Himalayan foothills on Christmas Ever, passing through vast expanses of tea plantations as you approach the hill station of Darjeeling (approximately 4 hour drive).
-Enroute, you'll stop at the Ravangla Buddha Park to admire a 40-metre-tall copper Buddha set against a mountainous backdrop.
-You'll find Darjeeling festooned in festive cheer, with twinkling lights, colourful decorations and Christmas trees, the colder climes and snowy mountain views adding to the Christmas ambiance.
-This evening, enjoy a celebratory Christmas Eve dinner before an atmospheric midnight mass in a local church.
+Soak up the incredible scenery as you travel through the Himalayan foothills, passing through vast expanses of tea plantations as you approach the hill station of Darjeeling (approximately 4-hour drive).
+En-route, you'll stop at the Ravangla Buddha Park to admire a 40-metre-tall copper Buddha set against a mountainous backdrop.